mbatilando/CoinDiceDataViz/README.md

 cs70EC
 ======

-A simple coin/dice probability data viz
+A simple coin/dice probability data visualization which shows the Normal, Geometric distribution of dice rolls and coin tosses.
+This also shows and proves the Monty Hall Problem.
+Built using Canvas.js.